eneroth/git-externals/README.markdown

 ### Updating specific repositories
 Any subsequent execution of the script will update all repositories.
 If you wish to update only specific repositories, give their local folder names as parameters to the script.
 		$ python3 git-externals.py symfony Zend

+## Limitations
+The SVN externals are treated as "read only" by the script.
+At this point, there's no support for commiting them.